MatheusMeM/cfw_500_modbus_pi_pico/README.md

-Here's a clear and GitHub-friendly **`README.md`** file with plain formatting, designed for ease of navigation and readability:

----

 # Raspberry Pi Pico VFD Motor Control with Quadrature Encoder

 This repository provides a robust and modular solution to control a Variable Frequency Drive (VFD) using Modbus RTU communication and read encoder positions with a quadrature encoder.
 The project is designed with best practices and features asynchronous operations for seamless performance.